marymar/flex-table/readme.md

 # Flex Table

+[experimental]

-Just a little flex example, where data is stored in table like order for bigger viewports.
+Just a little flex example, where data is stored in table- like order for bigger viewports.
-In smaller vieports widths columns header can be seperatly configured and the same is true for the data itself.
+But in smaller vieports widths columns header can be seperatly configured and for the data rows too.

 The configuration is done by the mixin `create-flex-block`.
 It expects a map with the structure of the flex 'table' for